douglasg14b/skillshare_scraper/Readme.md

 ### Other Way

-If you're chosing this path, I assume you know what your doing.
+If you're chosing this path, I assume you know what you're doing.
 You just need to do the following:

 1. Download the DB dump from [here](https://mega.nz/#!UhZ3WR6b), unzip it. key: `!TL5f9YeqXK6ObfjyFuxK-6wEHHcfvGcyNOXHh6DJDXY`
 2. Import this into your MySQL/MariaDB database, the user may need to be changed, it includes the create schema (skillshare)